yop927/ProjectShip/README.md

 - They will be asked to create an ID and Password

 Profile Page
--Users will be asked to input Email/Gender/Major/Grade/Number of Partners/Comments/Image.
+- Users will be asked to input Email/Gender/Major/Grade/Number of Partners/Comments/Image.
--All of the received data will be stored to the database. (phpMyAdmin)
+- All of the received data will be stored to the database. (phpMyAdmin)

 Matching Page
 - A currently signed user can choose/view the list of people by his/her preference.